fiadone/vite-plugin-twig/README.md

 ```

 where `template` is the path of the *twig* template to be rendered (relative to the *cwd*), and `data` is the local context for that page (eventually merged with the *globals* provided via plugin options).

+> ℹ️ The *script* tag is not mandatory, since a plain text representation of the *json* will be correctly parsed too.
+However, it is recommended for readability and syntax highlighting purposes.